A DAY-LONG IDEA-DEVELOPMENT AND PITCHING WORKSHOP

 We're two freelance writers who used to be magazine editors.
 Sure, we love being writers, but we miss the editorial process of batting around ideas and figuring out how they would work best as articles.
-So let us help you turn your vague essay ideas and reporting notions into concrete pitches.
-This intimate day-long workshop will mimic the experience of an editorial ideas meeting.
+So let us help you turn your vague ideas and preliminary reporting into concrete pitches.
+This intimate day-long workshop will mimic the experience of an editorial meeting.
 In it, you'll:

 - Turn your half-baked ideas into compelling, specific pitches,

 - Face your fear of rejection,

 - Rethink your relationships with editors,

 - Get actionable feedback on your past pitches,

 - Gain insight into the factors that *really* drive editorial decisions,

 - Learn how to set a timetable so your pitches aren't stuck in limbo,